Cray-HPE/docs-csm/operations/network/management_network/mellanox/mlag.md

 ## Expected results

-* Administrators can configure MCLAG
+* Administrators can configure MCLAG.
-* Administrators can create an MCLAG interface
+* Administrators can create an MCLAG interface.
-* Administrators can add ports to the MCLAG interface
+* Administrators can add ports to the MCLAG interface.
-* The output of the show commands is correct
+* The output of the `show` commands is correct.

 [Back to Index](../README.md)